-The management fee rate (including GST, net of Reduced Income Tax Credit) of 1.50% p.a. of the Net Asset Value ("NAV") of the Fund has changed to 1.35%.
-Capped expense recovery (including GST, net of Reduced Income Tax Credit) has been changed from 0.21% p.a. of the NAV to nil.
+The management fee disclosed in the Product Disclosure Statement ("PDS") is 1.35% p.a. of the Net Asset Value ("NAV") of the Fund (including GST net of reduced input tax credits).

 Transactions with related parties have taken place at arm's length and in the ordinary course of business.
 The transactions during the year and amounts at year end between the Fund and the Responsible Entity and the Investment Manager were as follows: